 Wildfires themselves are obviously not training environments so attendance on a recognised Muirburn training course is strongly recommended.
+Training will be a requirement for those wishing to apply for a Muirburn Licence.
 The Muirburn Practitioner Foundation Course is a LANTRA approved course and is recognised by NatureScot and the Scottish Fire and Rescue Service.
 Other courses may also be available.
-Currently this training is delivered by Bright Sparks Burning Techniques Ltd but other training providers may come into the market over time.
+Currently this training is delivered by Bright Sparks Burning Techniques Ltd, but other training providers may come into the market over time.
 Participants must first complete a free elearning package which covers the Muirburn Code.
 A second practical module includes training on: